dstokes/dstokes.github.com/_posts/2013-03-09-using-github-as-your-own-private-npm.md

 We use Jenkins for continuous integration and interface aside, we love it.
 The only logical next step for us was having Jenkins create our versions for us once the builds passed.
-We accomplish this by creating descriptive branches that contain the feature name and sermver distinction. \*When we push a branch like `minor/awesomesauce` Jenkins knows to run `npm version minor` followed by a git push.
+We accomplish this by creating descriptive branches that contain the feature name and semver distinction. \*When we push a branch like `minor/awesomesauce` Jenkins knows to run `npm version minor` followed by a git push.
 Because we're pretty diligent about unit testing with Mocha this means we get package versioning for free when code passes our tests.
 The only